 Obtaining a Spanish Residency Certificate

 The application process to obtaining a Spanish Residency Certificate is similar to that for getting an NIE.
-The main difference is that as part of the application, you have to prove that you meet the conditions to be be granted a Spanish Residency Certifcate – e.g. proof that you have employment and are paying Social Security, or proof of other means to support yourself financially, and that you have other means of access to healthcare.
+The main difference is that as part of the application, you have to prove that you meet the conditions to be get one – e.g. proof that you have employment and are paying Social Security, or proof of other means to support yourself financially, and that you have other means of access to healthcare.

 You first need to make an appointment at the National Police station in your area that handles residency applications.
-The process of arranging an appointment to register varies from town to town, with some it’s possible to book online, others you can book by telephone, and some you have to go in to make your appointment.
+The process of arranging an appointment to register, varies from one area to the next.
+In most places it’s you now book online, others you can book by telephone, and in some places, you still have to go in to make your appointment.

 Payslips, pension statements along with bank statements can be used to prove income, or you can obtain a bank certificate to show that you have sufficient funds in your account.
 If you are working in Spain you will be paying social security, so this will confirm your access to healthcare.
 Otherwise you’ll need a copy of your medical insurance policy, or if you are a pensioner using the reciprocal healthcare agreement, letters to confirm this.